Shinto: Demographics

 Most Japanese participate in several religious traditions, with Breen and Teeuwen noting that, "with few exceptions", it is not possible to differentiate between Shintoists and Buddhists in Japan.
-The main exceptions are members of minority religious groups, including Christianity, which promote exclusivist worldviews.
+The main exceptions are members of minority religious groups, including Christianity, which promote exclusive worldviews.
 Determining the proportions of the country's population who engage in Shinto activity is hindered by the fact that, if asked, Japanese people will often say "I have no religion".
 Many Japanese avoid the term "religion", in part because they dislike the connotations of the word which most closely matches it in the Japanese language, shūkyō.
 The latter term derives from shū ("sect") and kyō ("doctrine").

-Official statistics show Shinto to be Japan's largest religion, with over 80 percent of its population engaging in Shinto activities.
-Conversely, in questionnaires only a small minority of Japanese describe themselves as "Shintoists."
+Official statistics show Shinto to be Japan's largest religion, with over 80 per cent of its population engaging in Shinto activities.
+Conversely, in questionnaires only a small minority of Japanese describe themselves as "Shintoists".
 This indicates that a far larger number of people engage in Shinto activities than cite Shinto as their religious identity.
 There are no formal rituals to become a practitioner of "folk Shinto".
-Thus, "Shinto membership" is often estimated counting only those who do join organised Shinto sects.
+Thus, "Shinto membership" is often estimated counting only those who do join organized Shinto sects.
 Shinto has about 81,000 shrines and about 85,000 priests in the country.
 According to surveys carried out in 2006 and 2008, less than 40% of the population of Japan identifies with an organised religion: around 35% are Buddhists, 30% to 40% are members of Shinto sects and derived religions.
 In 2008, 26% of the participants reported often visiting Shinto shrines, while only 16.2% expressed belief in the existence of kami in general.

+Shinto outside Japan

+The end of the 19th and beginning of the 20th centuries were marked by the expansion of the Empire of Japan, which also led to the spread of Shinto in the colonized territories.
+In total, from 1868 to 1945, 1,640 shrines were built in territories under Japanese control.
+In addition, starting in 1885, Japanese began to move to Hawaii, most of whom left Japan for economic reasons; Since 1908, emigration to Brazil also began, where the Japanese worked on coffee plantations.
+The emigrants built shrines to preserve their culture and worship traditional deities.